CRYSTAL7271/CoolIntro/README.md

 # Cool_Intro-for-termux
-Cool Intros for android temux, download is not really hard.
+Cool Intros for android termux, download is not really hard.
 # Progress
 install all packages that you need.
 ```